RsTaK/Articles/article.md

 * **Data Architect**
 <img src="images\DA.png" alt="drawing" width="200" style="float: right"/>

-A Data Architect provides the blueprint for Data Management Systems.
+A **Data Architect** provides the blueprint for Data Management Systems.
 He's responsible for understanding the business objective and existing data infrastructure, and then work out a plan for integrating, centralizing, and maintaining all the data, shaping the data architecture or pipelines as per the requirements and standards.

 A **Data Architect** plans a strategy on how to solve a business problem.
-He may or may not have a technical background but he possesses an immense amount of In-depth knowledge of Database architecture.
+He may or may not have a technical background but he possesses an immense amount of in-depth knowledge of Database architecture.
 He's also good with Spreadsheets, BI tools, and Extraction Transformation and Load (ETL)

 Some of the other important skills he possesses are :